Mihm Family: River Rulers

 The Launch

-The enterprise began as a spot to rent rowboats, get boat repairs and for fishing and crabbing.
-Henry Mihm, an able mechanic, kept a boat-repair shop on nearby Borden Street.
-A man admired for his determination and principles, Henry served for 12 years on the board of commissioners (including as mayor from 1945 to 1949 and lost a 1941 race by 2 votes) and for 20 years on the MB School board of education (serving 19 years as its District Clerk).
+Mihm enterprises started as a spot to rent rowboats, get boat repairs and for fishing and crabbing.
+Henry Mihm, an able mechanic, kept a boat-repair shop on nearby Borden Street, where he serviced the many pound and lobster boats in the area.
+A man admired for his determination and principles, Henry served for 12 years on the board of commissioners (including as mayor from 1945 to 1949 and lost a 1941 race by 2 votes) and for 20 years on the borough’s school board (19 years as its District Clerk).

 Born in 1899 the Dutch descendant of a New Bedford, Mass. whaler, Henry and his wife Bertha had three sons (Walter, Henry, Jr., and George).
 Henry played a key role in bringing a state-financed $90,000 channel dredging project to completion in the Monmouth Beach river cove.
 He also served as a US Army corporal during World War I.

-His son, Walter W. Mihm, took over the family business when his father died in November 1979 and made it the headquarters for the top marine-oriented business in the state of New Jersey.
+His son, Walter W. Mihm, took over the family business when his father died in November 1979.
+An admittedly driven man, determined to prove things to others, Walter made the spot into a headquarters for the top marine-oriented business in New Jersey.
 Many people still remember the vast Mihm Boat Works that he built.
-Among the businesses he would go on to assemble included yacht sales, docking, boat repair and storage, dredging, propellers, and restaurants.
+Among the profitable maritime businesses he would go on to assemble included yacht sales, docking, boat repair and storage, construction, dredging, propellers, and restaurants.
+In 1986 he got into the ferry service business starting with the “Little M” vessel and grew it to 16 boats.

-Born in Newark and a 1939 graduate of the MB School, Walter was the product of a working class family.
+A Newark native and 1939 borough school graduate, Walter was the product of a working class family.
 “There wasn’t a lot of money back then, and everyone worked — but we still had fun,” he said.
 “To make a buck, I would dig for clams and crabs and then go out and sell them.
 I also delivered Western Union telegrams from the Monmouth Beach train station.”

 The Ground Floor

-In 1966, with a dream of building a “first class” marina, yacht club, and restaurant, Walter approach the First National Bank in Long Branch for a construction loan.
+In 1966, with a dream of building a “first class” marina, yacht club, and restaurant, Walter approached the First National Bank in Long Branch for a $25,000 construction loan.
 Initially told the idea “wouldn’t work,” the bankers, knowing Walter’s determination, quickly warmed to the plan.
-The project end up costing $1.5 million; it opened in June 1967.
+The project end up costing $1.5 million.
+The fancy Channel Club opened in May 1967 and a club liquor license was granted the next month.

 “The sea, once it casts its spell, holds one in its net of wonder forever.”